Go Back

 • 1/4 teaspoon freshly ground black pepper

-• 1/2 cup packed mixed fresh herbs finely chopped (combination of parsley, mint, and dill)
+• 1/2 cup packed mixed fresh herbs finely chopped (parsley, mint, dill)

 Instructions

-• Prepare the Grains: Place the pearled farro in a fine-mesh sieve and rinse under cold running water until the water runs clear.
-Shake off any excess water and set aside.
+• Prepare the Grains: Rinse the pearled farro in a fine-mesh sieve under cold water until it runs clear; drain well.

-• Toast the Farro: Add the rinsed farro and the zest of both lemons to the pot.
-Stir for 1 minute to coat the grains in the aromatic oil.
+• Toast the Farro: Add the farro and lemon zest; stir 1 minute to coat in the aromatics.

-• Finish and Serve: Remove the lid and fluff the pilaf with a fork.
-Gently fold in the freshly chopped parsley, mint, dill, and the black pepper.
+• Finish and Serve: Fluff with a fork.
+Fold in the parsley, mint, dill, lemon juice, and black pepper; season with kosher salt to taste.
 Serve warm.

 Notes